 The most effective way to encourage feedback is to make it easy for people to provide it.
 As an increasing amount of sales, marketing, and customer interaction takes place on the Internet, it is a logical place to focus your efforts.

 To submit an online feedback form, they select a category (i.e., procedure manuals, training) for their comment, question, or complaint.
-Then they complete and submit a feedback form.
+Then they complete and submit the feedback form.
 We don’t require much information, just a first name and an email address (so we can reply).
-Of course, we give them the option to give us complete information (name, address, phone number, etc.), but it is not required to submit the feedback form.
+Of course, we give people the option to give us complete information (name, address, phone number, etc.), but it is not required to submit the feedback form.
 Forcing people to provide a lot of information discourages feedback.
 We want to encourage it.

 Once a customer feedback form is submitted, someone from our sales or customer service staff responds to it as soon as possible.
 They also review it to make sure the right category is selected and that other information is clear and correct.
 Then, we have our own internal flags and notes we add to the online comment as it is added to a database.
 This allows us to sort comments and feedback along several categories and subjects.
 Now the information can become more meaningful as we look for trends, topic patterns, themes, or a possible nonconformance that may lead to corrective action..